Joy of Satan Ministries: Origins of humanity

-Temple of Zeus believe that one of the benign aliens, Enki, which they consider to be Satan himself, created with his collaborators on Earth human beings through their advanced technology of genetic engineering.
+The Joy of Satan Ministries believes that one of the benign aliens, Enki, who they consider to be Satan himself, created, with his collaborators on Earth, human beings through their advanced technology of genetic engineering.
 They consider that most salient of his creations were the Nordic-Aryan race.
 They declare that the Reptilians have, in turn, created their own kind by combining their own DNA with the DNA of semi-animal humanoids (also known as neanderthals) which would later become known as the Jewish race.

 Aftermath of the cosmic war

-They posit that the peak of hostilities between the extraterrestrial factions resulted in the benevolent extraterrestrials departing Earth approximately 10,000 years ago, in which the Paleolithic - Neolithic era's were a post-apocalyptic age shaped after catastrophic events.
-Following their departure, they believe the agents of the Reptilians (see Reptillian conspiracy) began to establish their own religious systems, the Abrahamic religions.
+They posit that the peak of hostilities between the extraterrestrial factions led to the benevolent extraterrestrials departing Earth approximately 10,000 years ago, during which the Paleolithic-Neolithic era was a post-apocalyptic period shaped by catastrophic events.
+Following their departure, they believe the agents of the Reptilians (see Reptilian conspiracy theory) began to establish their own religious systems, the Abrahamic religions.
 Subsequently, this led to the deposition and defamation of Pagan deities and their followers.
 A similar formulation is made with the witch-cult hypothesis.
-They claim these religions maligned the benign extraterrestrials by labelling them as "devils" and malevolent, and through their doctrines, created a climate of terror within humanity (e.g. condemning sexuality), in order to better program and control humans.
+They claim these religions maligned the benign extraterrestrials by labelling them as "devils" and malevolent, and through their doctrines, created a climate of terror within humanity (e.g., condemning sexuality), to better program and control humans.

 They state that Satan, however, did not abandon humanity, believing to have revealed himself to the Yazidis (a pre-Zoroastrian sect from Northern Iraq), described in The Black Book of Satan (not to be confused with the ONA's scripture of the same name).